windsornguyen/flash-stu/README.md

 python data.py
 ```

 We provide an LLM pretraining script, [`example.py`](example.py), for you to test out the repository.
-To begin training, run the following commands in your terminal:
+To begin training, run the following commands in your terminal.
+Make sure to adapt the script if you are not using [environement modules](https://modules.readthedocs.io/en/latest/index.html):

 ```bash
 chmod +x job.slurm
 ./job.slurm
 ```

-If you are in a compute cluster that uses Slurm, you can submit a job using the following command:
+If you are in a compute cluster that uses Slurm and [environement modules](https://modules.readthedocs.io/en/latest/index.html), you can submit a job using the following command:
 ```bash
 sbatch job.slurm
 ```